A71as/RecordCrate/README.md

 - **Discover Page** - Explore new releases, popular albums, and personalized recommendations with dynamic filters
 - **Discography Browser** - Genre-based exploration of popular music with no login required
 - **Advanced Search** - Find specific albums, artists, and tracks across the Spotify catalog
+- **Natural Language Search** - Use AI-powered queries like "albums like Blonde by Frank Ocean" or "sad indie music from the 2010s"

 ### ⭐ Rating & Review System
 - **Dual Rating Scale**